Full-time: 3 years †

 - The Tourism Consumer

 - Introduction to Higher Education and Professional Development for Tourism Managers

 - Progression in Tourism Employability

-If you are taking the four-year degree, you will complete your compulsory placement between stages two and three.
-You can choose to study an additional qualification – the Diploma in Professional Practice – to add an extra dimension to your CV.
+If taking the four-year degree, you will complete your compulsory placement in your third year, between stages two and three.

 - Consumer Behaviour